laravel/nova-docs/1.0/search/global-search.md

 ![Global Search](./img/global-search.png)

-:::tip Keyboard Shortcuts
+:::tip Focusing Global Search

-To focus global search input, without explicitly clicking on the input field, you may press the `/` (forward slash) key on the keyboard anywhere on the page.
+You can focus the global search input by pressing `/` (forward slash) on your keyboard.
+Pressing `ESC` (escape key) will also close the global search input.
 :::

 ### Title / Subtitle Attributes